outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify the ways a graph can interact with a neural network, like as default weight initializations, a set of connection functions for different layers, a graph of functions related to networks like cost functions, etc and identify the graphs that optimize these interactions

+		- identify a network of graphs organized by intent relevance (and intent relevance structures like 'intent relevance patterns'), like a intersecting spectrum graph followed by a complexity reduction graph followed by a intersecting spectrum combination graph followed by the complexity reduction graph to implement relevant intent patterns like 'generate/filter' by 'generating complexity/reducing complexity'
+			- identify all the useful variants of the intersecting spectrum graph and ways to connect these graphs by similarity or by relevance to the maximum intents or other interface metrics

 II.
 Queries and Results